ABOUT OUR GEOPARK

 Where we develop a generation of people who care for the planet and its people.
 This requires understanding the stories of our land, our sky and our ocean.

 Understand it.
 Appreciate it.
 Protect it for future generations.

-Enhance the identity and increase the social capital of the Waitaki district by providing a unifying platform for the stories of our land, culture and heritage.
+Enhance Waitaki’s social identity and increase community pride by providing a unifying platform to share the stories of our land, rich culture and heritage.

-Inspire locals and visitors to learn, discover and connect with the Waitaki Whitestone Geopark through education and by providing experiences and activities within the Geopark, with a focus on youth engagement.
+Inspire locals and visitors to learn, discover and connect with the Waitaki Whitestone Geopark through educational programmes and by providing engaging experiences and activities, with a focus on youth.

-Increase the well-being of local people through sustainable economic activity.
+Increase community well-being through holistic sustainable development supporting economic growth.